 Philippines visa processing time is usually 2 – 10 working days.
-For some specific countries, applications must be sent to Manila for verification.
+For some specific countries, applications are sent to Manila for verification.
 It might take longer to process such applications.

 No refunds are allowed if the visa is not approved before the departure date.
-Make sure to apply for the visa at least 3 months in advance to avoid any delays.
+Make sure to apply for the visa at least 3 months in advance to avoid interruptions to your travel plans.

-Visa EXEMPT passport holders are initially allowed for stays up to 30 days.
+Visa EXEMPT passport holders are initially allowed to stay for 30 days.
 After these initial 30 days, you can extend your stay for additional 29 days.
 The fee for 29-day extension is currently PHP 3,030.
-Check the Bureau of Immigration (BI) website for detailed procedure on how to extend your stay for additional 29 days.
+Check the Bureau of Immigration (BI) website for detailed procedure on how to extend your visa for additional 29 days.

-After the initial 59 days, you can extend your stay for 1 or 2 months continuously up to 36 months.
+After those 29 days of extension, you can extend your visa for 1 or 2 months continuously up to 36 months.
 The fee depends on minor or adult, visa REQUIRED or EXEMPT, within the first 6 months or not.
-Refer to Bureau of Immigration (BI) website for detailed procedure and fee requirements to extend your stay beyond the 59 days.
+Refer to the Bureau of Immigration (BI) website for detailed procedure and fee requirements to extend your stay beyond the 59 days.

 Visa REQUIRED passport holders with a pre-approved visa from the consulate can request a 59-day entry at the port of entry.
 You can extend your stay for 1 or 2 months continuously up to 24 months.
 Refer to Bureau of Immigration (BI) website for more information.

-Visa REQUIRED India and China passport holders who have entered Philippines with a valid visa/PR from the US, UK (applicable to India passports only), Canada, Australia, Schengen, Japan or Singapore can apply for a “one time only” 7 day extension at the BI office.
-The fee for 7 day extension is PHP 1,430 plus PHP 1,000 express lane fee.
+Visa REQUIRED India and China passport holders who have entered the Philippines with a valid visa/PR from the US, UK (applicable to India passports only), Canada, Australia, Schengen, Japan or Singapore can apply for a “one time only” 7-day extension at the BI office.
+The fee for the 7-day extension is PHP 1,430 plus PHP 1,000 express lane fee.

 Procedure for the visa extension at the BI main office in Manila